 2. The steps are too difficult

-3. Leading with the hands
+3. Leading with the arms and hands

 4. Sending mixed signals

 The problem of using the arms and hands to lead is that it often contradicts the body.
 A man who uses the arms and hands to lead usually does not know how to lead with the torso.
 When his arms and hands put forth strength in one direction but his torso does not move or turn accordingly, that sends mixed signals.
 Although improving the coordination of the body may help, the final solution is to supersede hand leading with torso leading.
 The arms and hands must be completely relaxed in leading and used only to form a supportive frame.
 Unaware of the impact his body may have on the woman's movement, the man often lead with his arms and hands when his weight is not completely transferred from one foot to the other.
 But, since the partners are connected, the incompleteness of his weight change means that she, too, has not completed her weight change.
 Asking her to take a step in that position is demanding the impossible.
 The woman must first complete her weight change before she can take the step, resulting in the incoherence of her movement.
 Such errors caused by using the arms and hands to lead could be avoided if the man uses his torso to lead.
 (See The Functions of Various Body Parts in Tango.)

 5. Bending over

 I stress using the torso rather than the chest to lead because the latter could be misleading sometimes.
 Which part of the body is used to lead depends on the heights of the partners.
 If the two partners are about the same height, then using the chest to lead is correct.
 However, if the man is much taller than the woman, using the chest to lead could cause him to bend over his torso and stick out his buttock, which not only looks bad but also adds pressure on the woman, causing her to bend backwards.
 A tall man must not bend his body but should keep it tall and straight and use his abdomen rather than chest to lead a short woman.

 6. Bowing the head